 The cost levied to a freight broker is only a percentage of $75,000.
 This is called the bonding premium.
 It’s usually between 1% to 12% of the full cost.
 This figure will depend on your credit rating and a few other factors.
 To understand how the percentage is calculated you can take a look at this freight broker bond cost guide.

-If shipping is more your interest, and the costs of becoming a freight forwarder are out of your price range right now, you can start funding this career move by shipping with CitizenShipper.
+If transportation is more your interest, and the costs of becoming a freight forwarder are out of your price range right now, you can start funding this career move by shipping with CitizenShipper.
 Depending on what you can ship, there are profitable options open to you that can put you in the position of becoming a freight forwarder.
 Google started in a garage.
 Freight forwarders often begin with a truck.